-Autism Spectrum Disorders represent a continuum of disorders ranging from mild to very severe.
+Autism Spectrum Disorders, including Asperger’s Syndrome – which is no longer a diagnosis in the DSM-V, though it remains well used for psychiatrists and their patients – represent a continuum of disorders ranging from mild to very severe.
 While those with ASDs share similar problems, there are many differences in onset, severity and nature of symptoms.

-ASDs occur across all racial, ethnic and socioeconomic groups.
-ASDs are four times more likely to occur in boys than in girls.
+ASDs occur across all racial, ethnic and socioeconomic groups and ASDs are four times more likely to occur in boys than in girls.

 Autistic Disorder – (also known as “classic” autism) AD is the most severe form of autism and people with autistic disorder have unusual interests and behaviors, intellectual disabilities, significant language impairment, and severe social and communication problems.

 Asperger Syndrome– a milder form of autistic disorder.
 People with Asperger Syndrome may have social challenges, unusual interests and behaviors, but generally do not have issues with language or intellectual disabilities.

 Pervasive Developmental Disorder Not Otherwise Specified (PDD-NOS) (also known as “atypical autism“) these are people who meet some but not all of the diagnostic criteria for autistic disorder or Asperger Syndrome.
 People with PDD-NOS tend to have milder and fewer symptoms.

 These three disorders share many of the same symptoms, but they differ in their severity and impact.
 Autistic disorder was the most severe.
 Asperger’s Syndrome, sometimes called high-functioning autism, and PDD-NOS, or atypical autism, were the less severe variants.